 Please note that if you create a system restore point on your computer, you can use it to recover files lost due to Windows reinstallation.
 However, this will revert your OS to the previous status.

 If this is not the result you expected, try the former two methods.
-If you don't mind to reinstall Windows 10/8/7 on your computer again, you may follow the steps below and give it a try:
+If you don't mind reinstalling Windows 11/10/8/7 on your computer again, you may follow the steps below and give it a try:

 Step 2.
 Type rstrui.exe in the empty box and hit Enter.
 This will open System Restore.